cutting-room-floor/Mapresent/README.md

  * Nice-looking audio record interface.
  * Drawing variable color & width lines on map and having them appear at points in the presentation.
  * Clearing all drawings from the map at points in the presentation.
+ * Allow dragging of timeline items directly to rearrange.

 ### Todo